 Forms and Applications

-There is always a lot going on throughout the year when it comes to the 4-H program, and hopefully this page will provide you with a one-stop-shop for all of the forms and applications that you should need.
+There is always a lot going on throughout the year when it comes to the 4-H program, and hopefully, this page will provide you with a one-stop shop for all of the forms and applications that you should need.
 If any 4-H clubs or projects would like forms and applications added to this page, or updated, please contact the 4-H Program Coordinator.

-Care to Share Form:
+Care to Share Forms

-Charter Forms:
+Charter Farms

 4-H Charters are very important for a 4-H Club, or chartered project, to have completed.
 This process should not be taken lightly and should involve all members of the 4-H club.
 It is a great opportunity to go over your club’s goals and to work as a team.
-Below includes some helpful information for your club in completing the charter process.
+Below is some helpful information for your club in completing the charter process.
 Charters and the Annual Financial paperwork are now available on the state website.
 Use the link below.

 Club Treasurer Forms

-Funding Request Information:
+Funding Request Forms

 A “Funding Request Form” has been developed for use when an individual or group is requesting monetary support.
 Only 4-H Sponsored Events will be considered for reimbursement.
-Use of the form will provide a consistent, concise approach for obtaining information.
+Use of the form will provide a consistent, concise approach to obtaining information.
 Once the Committee engages in discussion relative to the request, the requester may be asked to leave the meeting and will be notified by email of the Committee’s decision.

-Key Award Forms:
+Key Award Forms

-The Wisconsin 4-H Key Award Program recognizes a select group of 4-H participants who have demonstrated consistent growth in their 4-H involvement, developed and applied their leadership skills and actively participated in the functions of their 4-H club and community.
+The Wisconsin 4-H Key Award Program recognizes a select group of 4-H participants who have demonstrated consistent growth in their 4-H involvement, developed and applied their leadership skills, and actively participated in the functions of their 4-H club and community.

 • Who is eligible?
 Youth in 10th grade or older who have completed three years of club work and one year of youth leadership